Video: Work Out Your Top 3 Values

 How do we get better at decision-making?

 To be more effective at decision making we need to look at questions such as: is intuition or rational thought better for making decisions?
-How do we make logical or moral decisions?
+How do we make logical or ethical decisions?
 Can we even classify decisions in these ways?
-Can we over-ride our biases and fallacies?
-When are statistics and decision making models effective and when not?
+Can we override our biases and fallacies?
+When are statistics and decision-making models effective and when not?
 Which approaches and tools can help us?
 How can we think more effectively?

 If you like the look of any of the books just click on the pictures to link to their reviews on Amazon.